 Key vocab & phrases:

-- 老伯伯/ lǎobóbo / respectful form of address for old man; grandpa
+老伯伯/ lǎobóbo / respectful form of address for old man

 Lǎobóbo, nínhǎo ma?